 Started from the bottom…

-MMOs like TERA, Diablo-likes like Path of Exile and mobile title like Plants Versus Zombies all contain or contained microtransactions, and people were generally happy about it.
+MMOs like TERA, Diablo-likes like Path of Exile and mobile titles like Plants Versus Zombies all contain or contained microtransactions, and people were generally happy about it.
 After all, you’re playing the game for free, so the developers and publishers need to make their money from somewhere, right?
 Some games did it better than others, of course, but generally all seemed right with the world.

 However, as time went on, microtransactions became more and more egregious.
 Games like Counterstrike and Team Fortress II made lootboxes popular, while other games started introducing cosmetic weapon and character packs you could purchase to customise your game and show off to your friends.